rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ### Memory Resource Management

-  The advantage of having multitenant is that, all the memory in a server can be provided to a single CDB and memory can be optimally utilized.
-However, in case one of the tenants use overly
+The advantage of having multitenant is that all the memory in a server can be provided to a single CDB and memory can be optimally utilized.
+However, the following parameters can be set at the PDB level to better manager resources and ensure that the CDB and the other PDBs have sufficient memory for their operations.

-PDB Memory Parameters
+#### PDB Memory Parameters**
 The following parameters can be set at the PDB level.

 - DB\_CACHE\_SIZE : The minimum buffer cache size for the PDB.